iteles/Book-notes/Professional-Node-js-notes.md

+*It should be noted that these notes contain the information I felt was most relevant from the book and are by no means exhaustive.
+They are a quick reference and I highly recommend going through the book independently.*

 ##Chapter 1 - Installing Node

 _Node Package Manager_ (NPM) allows you to download, install and manage third party modules.
 Node only runs low-level APIs so if you don't want to have to (re)do all the work yourself, NPM is almost always necessary.